 A derivative suit is a mechanism for protection from the outcomes of JSC manager's abusive action, which competes with such a strategy of problem-solving as the market for corporate control.
 However, the latter has a significant weak side.
 In need for corporate governance, the motive of "hostile takeover" is formed by systemic infringement of fiduciary duty by the management of the targeted JSC.
 The singular breach of fiduciary duty by the management of target JSC does not fall within the scope of JSC having the desire of acquisition.
-The described legal causa is prevented by the strategy of a derivative suit, as far as its application by the management of JSC is possible in case of misappropriation or embezzlement of assets55 without the prerequisite of repeating action recurrently.
-As a counterweight of the market for corporate control, the weak side of a derivative suit is when the managing body of JSC refuses the claim presented to the court.
-Rejecting the claim is considered a corporate decision and is protected by the principle of freedom of corporate decision56.
+The described legal causa is prevented by the strategy of a derivative suit, as far as its application by the management of JSC is possible in case of misappropriation or embezzlement of assets without the prerequisite of repeating action recurrently.
+As a counterweight of the managing body of JSC refuses the claim presented to the court.
+Rejecting the claim is considered a corporate decision and is protected by the principle of freedom of corporate decision.

 The milestone of filing a derivative suit is indirectly causing damage to a shareholder.
-As a result of damage to JSC, all shareholders' investment value decreased57.
+As a result of damage to JSC, all shareholders' investment value decreased.
 Compared to an individual suit, the shareholder does not suffer direct damage - the scheme of causing damage requires an intermediate ring - the damage must be made to JSC, and the investment value of the shareholder decreases because the loss is faced by its corporation.
-With a derivative suit, the shareholder protects the corporation, not their personal right58.
+With a derivative suit, the shareholder protects the corporation, not their personal right.
 It is used by the shareholder when JSC has the right to claim, where